camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/05-cdi-java-ee-integration/06-built-in-beans.html.md

 ### Injecting a process engine based on contextual data

-While a specific process engine can be accessed by adding the qualifier `@ProcessEngineName('name')` to the injection point, this requires that it is known at design time which process engine is used.
-A more flexible approach is to resolve the process engine at runtime based contextual information such as the logged in user.
+While a specific process engine can be accessed by adding the qualifier `@ProcessEngineName('name')` to the injection point, this requires that it is known which process engine is used at design time.
+A more flexible approach is to resolve the process engine at runtime based on contextual information such as the logged in user.
 In this case, `@Inject` can be used without a `@ProcessEngineName` annotation.

 To implement resolution from contextual data, the producer bean `org.camunda.bpm.engine.cdi.impl.ProcessEngineServicesProducer` must be extended.
 The following code implements a contextual resolution of the engine by the currently authenticated user.
 Note that which contextual data is used and how it is accessed is entirely up to you.